Kidney Disease 101

 ESRD usually has no symptoms until it is very far advanced.
 When your kidney disease is severe, you may experience extreme fatigue, headaches, lack of hunger, nausea, itching and swelling.

 Your kidneys do more than just clean your blood.
 They actually make two hormones, one that helps you maintain healthy bones and another that plays a key role in preventing anemia.
 As a result, many patients on dialysis, as well as patients with Chronic Kidney Disease (CKD), can develop anemia because of their weakened kidney function.
-In this video, you'll meet Mattie who has questions about treating her anemia.

 Informed patients are healthier and can more easily adjust to the restrictions associated with having a chronic disease.